simulot/immich-go/readme.md

 **Immich-Go** is an open-source tool designed to streamline uploading large photo collections to your self-hosted Immich server.

-> ⚠️ This an early version, not yet extensively tested<br>
+> ⚠️ This is an early version, not yet extensively tested<br>
 > ⚠️ Keep a backup copy of your files for safety<br>